 WHEN: Wednesdays, 12 - 1:30 pm (PST) beginning January 27th

 THERE IS NO FORMULA

-As screenwriters we each have a unique point of view and a desire to tell our story in an original way.
-And so, it's understandable that when we open virtually every screenwriting book or attend a weekend seminar, we sense that we're being asked to conform to a prescribed formula.
+As screenwriters we each have a unique point of view and a desire to tell our story in an original way, and yet, when we open most screenwriting books, we experience the vague sense that we're being asked to conform to a prescribed formula.
 Except for the word "God" there are few terms in the English language more hotly debated than “Three-Act Structure.”
-The problem is that when story structure is taught by story analysts they typically mistake structure for “plotting.”
+The problem is that when story structure is taught by story analysts they often misinterpret structure as “plotting.”

 We meet once a week in a LIVE Zoom call on Wednesdays from 12-1:30 pm Pacific Time, for 14 straight weeks.

 The workshop combines craft lessons, screening clips from various films, and stream-of-consciousness writing exercises to illustrate story principles.